Bedrock Review 2026: Enterprise SaaS Boilerplate

 Bad fit:

-- Consumer SaaS (individual users)
+- Consumer SaaS (individual users, no org requirements)

-- Early-stage indie SaaS (the price is 5-10x higher than alternatives)
+- Early-stage indie SaaS ($1,500 is 5-10x more than alternatives)

 - Products that don't need enterprise authentication